Guide to Inheritance Tax in Greece

 There is a special inheritance tax exemption of 400.000 euros for the surviving spouse (after 5 years of marriage) and their minor children.

-To save you time and peace of mind, the Elxis team of lawyers can handle all relevant legal matters, prepare the appropriate documentation and execution the whole procedure.
+To save you time and peace of mind, the Elxis team of lawyers can handle all relevant legal matters, prepare the appropriate documentation and execute the whole procedure.

 No!
 One does not need to travel and be physically present in Greece to accept an inherited estate.
 It is necessary, however, that a Power of Attorney is signed, which would authorize the Elxis lawyers to represent the interests of the heir(s).